 Senate Bill 1113 (Morning, Chapter 354, Statutes of 2018 authorized the Commission, in consultation with the Labor and Workforce Development Agency, to establish a framework and voluntary standard for mental health in the workplace and provide guidance to California's employer community to put in place strategies and programs, determined by the commission, to support the mental health and wellness of employees.
+Commission staff have engaged public and private agencies to begin to build strategies for workplace mental health.
+This work has included meetings with California Department of Human Resources, local and statewide business owners, and international organizations to discuss strategies.
+Commission staff have provided Mental Health First Aid training for other governmental agencies, a practice which is commonly acknowledged as a strategy to increase awareness and reduce stigma.
+Preliminary work also includes conducting research on best practices and review of existing workplace mental health standards.

 Senate Bill 1004 (Wiener), Chapter 843, Statutes of 2018 requires the Commission, on or before January 1, 2020, to establish priorities for the use of prevention and early intervention funds and to develop a statewide strategy for monitoring implementation of prevention and early intervention services, including enhancing public understanding of prevention and early intervention and creating metrics for assessing the effectiveness of how prevention and early intervention funds are used and the outcomes that are achieved.
+The Commission has established a subcommittee and is working on a framework to implement this legislation.